Shocking Health Benefits of Tea and Types of Tea

 - Fancy tea drinks and lattes from your favorite chain store.
 While some of these teas may appear healthy, they are high in sugar.

 - You should avoid using some herbal teas that may potentially trigger allergies.
 Many herbal products contain several fruits, spices, herbs, and flowers that some people are allergic to.
-If you have any allergy history with tea, you should read the ingredients on the package before consuming herbal tea.
+If you have any allergy history to tea, you should read the ingredients on the package before consuming herbal tea.

 Most teas are beneficial for our health when we take them in limited quantities and numbers.
 Green tea, black tea, and Oolong tea have the most positive impacts on our bodies.
 Also, you should avoid using some types of tea that can promote health complications.